Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

  </details>

 <details>
-  <summary>make xclbin: Use Vitis Tools to Link AI Engine and HLS Kernels with the Platform</summary>
+  <summary>make xsa: Use Vitis Tools to Link AI Engine and HLS Kernels with the Platform</summary>

-### make xclbin: Use Vitis Tools to Link AI Engine and HLS Kernels with the Platform
+### make xsa: Use Vitis Tools to Link AI Engine and HLS Kernels with the Platform
 After the AI Engine kernels and graph and PL HLS kernels have been compiled, you can use the Vitis compiler to link them with the platform to generate both an XCLBIN and a new XSA file.

 ### Platform